Jutho/TensorKit.jl/docs/src/man/sectors.md

 ``N_{a,b}^c``.
 The objects ``X_{a,b}^{c,μ}`` for ``μ = 1,…,N_{a,b}^c`` serve as an abstract
 basis for this space and from there on the discussion is completely equivalent.

-So far, none of these cases have been implemented, but it is a simple exercise to do so.

 ## [Representation spaces](@id ss_rep)
 We have introduced `Sector` subtypes as a way to label the irreps or sectors in the decomposition ``V = ⨁_a ℂ^{n_a} ⊗ R_{a}``.
 To actually represent such spaces, we now also